 The unit has one button.

 Press and hold the button for about 7 seconds to turn the unit on.
 On the mobile unit the display shows Heat Guardian info.

-If the unit is off, press and hold the button for about 7 seconds (on the mobile the display says off), and then release the button to turn it on.
+Press and hold the button for about 7 seconds (on the mobile the display says off), and then release the button to turn it off.

-Click the button once to briefly show the settings for the unit you are holding, instead of the remote settings.
+Click the mobile's button to briefly show the settings for the unit you are holding, instead of the remote settings.
 The status will show “Local” (for Local settings) when that happens.

 The plastic shell and circuit boards for the unit should be good up to about 180°F. The replaceable battery may fail at as low as 150°F. Do not charge the unit at temperatures above 110°F.

-To charge the Heat Guardian, plug a power supply micro-usb cable into the side.
+To charge the Heat Guardian (base and mobile), plug a power supply micro-usb cable into the side.
 When it is charging an orange LED light will appear near the plug.
 When it is fully charged the light turns off.
-(On H6 units the display will always show full battery when the units are plugged in.)

 Out of Distance Range